nxt-insurance/nxt_state_machine/README.md

 article.approve!(approved_at: Time.current)
 ```

-**NOTE:** Transitions run in transactions that acquire a lock to prevent concurrency issues.
-Transactions will be
+**NOTE:** Transitions run in transactions that acquire a lock to prevent concurrency issues per default.
-rolled back in case of an exception or if your target cannot be saved due to validation errors.
+Transactions will be rolled back in case of an exception or if your target cannot be saved due to validation errors.
 The state is set back to the state before the transition!
-If you try to transitions on records with unpersisted changes
+If you try to transition on records with unpersisted changes
 you will get a `RuntimeError: Locking a record with unpersisted changes is not supported.` error saying something
 like `Use :save to persist the changes, or :reload to discard them explicitly.` since it's not possible to acquire a
 lock on modified records.
+You can also switch of locking and transactions for events by passing in the `lock_transitions: false`
+option when defining an event or globally on the state machine with the `lock_transitions: false` option.
+Currently
+there is no option to toggle locking at runtime.

 ### Transitions